What is the Biggest Tire You Can Run on a Tacoma? A Guide to Choosing the Correct Tire Size for Your 3rd Gen Tacoma

 I really don’t know how else to say this besides, drop the face shield and start the flush cutter.

 If you really want to run 35” tires you will need a huge cab mount chop or even a relocation of the cab mount.
 You will need to trim your fender liners very high and have adjustable suspension to play with ride height and quality.
 Not to mention re-gearing the truck will almost be a requirement because of how big and heavy 35” tires are for the little 3.5L V6 Tacoma.
+Additionally, you can forget about fitting a spare tire in the spare tire mount location as anything above a 34″ tire warrants the need for relocating a spare.

 Below I have listed some of the most popular tires in the mid-size pickup range.
 These tires range from $100 per tire up to $500 per tire.